icopy-site/awesome/docs/awesome/awesome-linux-containers.md

 * [unshare](http://man7.org/linux/man-pages/man1/unshare.1.html)
 Run program with some namespaces unshared from parent.
 Part of the util-linux.
 * [python-nsenter](https://github.com/zalando/python-nsenter)
-This Python package allows entering Linux kernel namespaces (https://github.com/Friz-zy/awesome-linux-containers/blob/master/mount, IPC, net, PID, user and UTS) by doing the "setns" syscall.
+This Python package allows entering Linux kernel namespaces (mount, IPC, net, PID, user and UTS) by doing the "setns" syscall.
 * [butter](https://pypi.python.org/pypi/butter)
-Python library to interface to low level linux features (https://github.com/Friz-zy/awesome-linux-containers/blob/master/inotify, fanotify, timerfd, signalfd, eventfd, containers) with asyncio support.
+Python library to interface to low level linux features (inotify, fanotify, timerfd, signalfd, eventfd, containers) with asyncio support.
 * [pyspaces](https://github.com/Friz-zy/pyspaces)
 Works with Linux namespaces through glibc with pure python.
 * [CRIU](https://criu.org/Main_Page)
 Checkpoint/Restore In Userspace is a software tool for Linux operating system.
-Using this tool, you can freeze a running application (https://github.com/Friz-zy/awesome-linux-containers/blob/master/or part of it) and checkpoint it to a hard drive as a collection of files.
+Using this tool, you can freeze a running application (or part of it) and checkpoint it to a hard drive as a collection of files.
 CRIU integrated with Docker and LXC to implement Live migration of containers.
 * [Moby](https://github.com/moby/moby)
 A "Lego set" of toolkit components for containers software created by Docker.